Cyb3rMutant/udp/README.md

   The header is `b'\n\x00*\x00!\x00\xcb;'` and the payload is `b'Welcome to IoT UDP Server'`

-  The function first extracts the header part using the `unpack` function from the `struct` built in module by passing the format string `'<HHHH'` which specifies little endian using `<` and 4 unsigned shorts with `H` then starts printing out the integer values of the header in order and finally prints the payload in `utf-8` encoding.
+  The function first extracts the header part using the `unpack` function from the `struct` built in module by passing the format string `'<HHHH'` which specifies little endian using `<` and 4 unsigned shorts with `H` then starts printing out the integer values of the header in order and finally prints the payload in `utf-8` encoding and returns the payload string.

   The final output would look like this:
   ```